welaika/wordless/readme.txt

 Wordless is an opinionated WordPress plugin that dramatically speeds up and enhances your custom themes creation.
 Some of its features are:

 * A structured, organized and clean [theme organization](https://github.com/welaika/wordless/tree/master/wordless/theme_builder/vanilla_theme)
-* Bootstrap a new theme directly within the WordPress backend interface
+* Bootstrap a new theme directly within wp-cli
 * Write PHP templates with [Pug templating system](https://github.com/pug-php/pug)
 * Write CSS stylesheets using the awesome [Sass syntax](http://sass-lang.com)
 * Write Javascript logic in [Coffeescript](http://jashkenas.github.com/coffee-script/)